miayam/learn-css/010 Grid/README.md

 \
 ![items-center](./items-center.png)

-We can move content around as we please
+We can move content around as we please.

 HTML:
 ```html